usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 the window).

-Next, drawHandler calls `Canvas::setTransform()`, which computes the matrix that converts from physical coordinates to bitmap coordinates within the layer, given the ppu.
+Next, drawHandler calls `Canvas::setTransform()`, which computes the matrix that converts from user coordinates to bitmap coordinates within the layer, given the ppu.
 The `GtkLayout` is resized if necessary so that it is large enough to accomodate the bounding boxes of all of the layers, plus an optional margin (set by `OffScreenCanvas::setMargin()`).
-Note that a layer's bounding box, in physical units, can depend on the ppu if the layer contains items with sizes given in pixels.
+Note that a layer's bounding box, in user units, can depend on the ppu if the layer contains items with sizes given in pixels.

 What happens next depends on whether or not a rubberband is being